 Is there a movie set in your hometown or one of your favorite places to visit?

 * * *

-To enter the LDSWBR Countdown to Summer 2013, leave a thoughtful comment below.
+**To enter the LDSWBR Countdown to Summer 2014, leave a thoughtful comment below.**

-Comment on each Countdown to Summer 2013 post for more chances to win.
+This is raffle-style drawing where all entries throughout the contest period are entered into the same “hat” for all prizes.
+Because this is a raffle-style drawing, commenting on each Countdown to Summer 2014 post will give you more chances to win.
 Please click through to the website as only comments submitted directly on this post will be accepted.

 Prizes include a $50 Amazon gift card and the author-donated books listed below.
-This is raffle-style drawing where all entries throughout the contest period are entered into the same “hat” for all prizes.
 US only.
 18 years and older please.
-See all contest rules and restrictions HERE.
+See all contest rules and restrictions below.

 Following LDSWBR is not required but you may want to consider doing so during the contest so you don’t miss any posts or chances to enter the drawing.
 You can follow us through email, Twitter, Facebook, Google+, Instagram, and Pinterest (links in our sidebar.)